rsdoiel/antenna/socal_north.md

 ## A small unit of volunteers helped fight Malibu’s Franklin Fire, here’s how they did it

-date: 2024-12-20, updated: 2024-12-20, from: The LAist
+date: 2024-12-20, updated: 2024-12-21, from: The LAist

 After the devastating Woolsey Fire, residents and the fire department teamed up.
+Here's their story.

 <br>